 Note: this report, as well as other information, can be found at our blog, http://blogs.shu.edu/senateit

 Resurrected Senate IT website: Dr. Wachsmuth reported that the old Senate IT web site from 2011-2013 had been resurrected for use of the current Senate IT committee.
 The site was created to be (a) easy to maintain, (b) looking “good enough”, and (c) to be functional.
 Dr. Roberts asked why the committee does not use a Teams Channel, like some other Senate committees, and pointed out that the web site was never approved by the Senate EC.
-Dr. Wachsmuth pointed out that a web site is a lot more flexible than a Teams channel, offers more useful functionality (e.g. embedded pictures and media, ability for everyone to leave (moderated) comments, securely post confidential documents while leaving the bulk of the information available to anyone, and more).
+Dr. Wachsmuth pointed out that a web site is a lot more flexible than a Teams channel; it offers more useful functionality (e.g. embedded pictures and media, ability for everyone to leave (moderated) comments, securely post confidential documents while leaving the bulk of the information available to anyone, and more).
 We will request approval of the site “post facto”, otherwise switch to a Teams Channel.

 Redesign of the ground floor of the library: Mike Soupios reported on the current status of the expansion of the TLTC, and the redesign of the ground floor of the library.
 He described some of the new capabilities of the TLTC, such as open study lounge, a Maker Studio with 11 3D Printers and a mini C&C Machine, an XR/AR/VR Studio including 24 Meta Pro virtual/artificial reality Headsets, and dedicated content creation spaces, such as a Recording Studio, three Podcast Studios, the ability to do green screen film projects, and the availability of tech support via a “Genius Bar” and more.
 Several committee members had questions for Mr. Soupios.
-Dr. Wachsmuth thanked Mr. Soupios and encouraged everyone to check out the new capabilities in person and to find ways to use the new technology so that this project is going to be successful.
+Dr. Wachsmuth thanked Mr Soupios and encouraged everyone to check out the new capabilities in person and to find ways to use the new technology so that this project is going to be successful.
 More info can be found at the renovation-for-new-innovation hub.
 The space is still under construction (but already partially usable) and will fully open for business around November of this year.

 MISO Surveys: Mr. Soupios then briefly mentioned that a MISO (Measuring Information Service Outcomes) survey recently went out to measure the satisfaction of faculty with the offerings of IT.
 This survey was a slight departure from our usual Faculty and Student IT surveys that we used to conduct every 2 years in conjunction with IT, but have not done for a while.
 This survey will obtain data comparable across institutions.
 Mike promised to come back once the results were available and introduce the outcomes to the committee.